lightelligence-io/docs/content/en/applications/registering-user-applications.md

 **Prerequisites**

-You have registered and installed the applicattion as described above.
+You have registered and installed the application as described above.

 When registering your application to the OLT platform, you have set the application property `withPublicOauth2Client` to `true`.